 INITIAL BOX OFFICE: $8,010,000 (includes Judy’s time on the film and the 1956/57 re-release)

-Days later rehearsals began for the “I’m An Indian Too” production number with Alton.
+Days later rehearsals began for the “I’m An Indian Too” production number with dance director Robart Alton rather than Berkeley in the director’s chair.
 Contract dancer and assistant choreographer Alex Romero reported that in some instances he had to hold Judy up to keep her from falling flat on her face.
 He said he had “never seen anyone so far gone on drugs.”
-Freed came to the set on one day and witnessed Judy losing her footing.
+Freed came to the set one day and witnessed Judy losing her footing.
 He ran over to her and began shouting at her, to the embarrassment of the cast and crew.
-Clearly the stress of the experience was taking its toll on everyone involved.
+Clearly, the stress of the experience was taking its toll on everyone involved.

 Judy tried again.
 The surviving footage reveals her to be in much better shape than had been reported over the years, but there’s no denying the fatigue showing in her face and (at times) a lack of that special Garland sparkle.
 This is most noticeable in the “Doin’ What Comes Natur’lly” footage.
 If Judy had been at her usual brilliant best, she would have worked wonders with the role.

-In the years since, film fans have speculated on “what might have been” if Judy were well enough to successfully complete Annie Get Your Gun.
-It’s become the most well-know, talked about, and studied of all of the films Judy was unable to complete.
+In the years since, fans have speculated on “what might have been” if Judy were well enough to successfully complete Annie Get Your Gun.
+It’s become the most well-known, talked about, and studied of all of the films Judy was unable to complete.
 To further add to the mystique, MGM Records included (without explanation) Judy’s pre-recording of “You Can’t Get A Man With A Gun” on several of their Garland compilation records in the early 1960s.
-The rest of Judy’s pre-recordings popped up on various bootleg albums in the 1960’s and 1970’s, usually with poor to horrible sound quality.
-The outtake footage of “Doin’ What Comes Natur’lly” and “I’m An Indian Too” has survived and was traded underground for years before popping up on some bootleg videotapes in the 1980’s.
+The rest of Judy’s pre-recordings popped up on various bootleg albums in the 1960s and 1970s, usually with poor to horrible sound quality.
+The outtake footage of “Doin’ What Comes Natur’lly” and “I’m An Indian Too” has survived and was traded underground for years before popping up on some bootleg videotapes in the 1980s.
 Some of this footage made its official appearance in 1994’s That’s Entertainment!
 III.
 The soundtrack album to that film included the official release of the pre-recordings for the two numbers, followed by the 1996 release of the rest of Judy’s songs on the Rhino CD “Collector’s Gems from the M-G-M Films.”
-Finally, in 2000, most of the outtake footage was released on the DVD of the completed film, and all of outtake songs were included on the single CD soundtrack that featured both film.
+Finally, in 2000, some of the outtake footage was released on the DVD of the completed film, and all of the outtake songs were included on the single CD soundtrack that featured both films.

 TIMELINE PART ONE:

-March 7, 1949: Judy’s first day of work on Annie consists of wardrobe fittings and a song rehearsal (song title not specified).
+March 7, 1949: Judy’s first day of work on Annie consisted of wardrobe fittings and a song rehearsal (song title not specified).

 March 8, 1949: Rehearsals of “Anything You Can Do” and “They Say It’s Wonderful” with Howard Keel in Rehearsal Hall A for song rehearsals (noted as “Rehearsal #1”) with co-star Howard Keel.
 Judy was due on set at 11 a.m.; arrived at 11:15 a.m.; dismissed at 4:45 p.m.
 Songs rehearsed: “Anything You Can Do” and “They Say It’s Wonderful.”